plone/plone.app.contenttypes/docs/README.rst

 * ``plone.app.portlets >= 2.5a1``.
 In older version the event-portlet will not work with the new event-type.

-These are the version-pinns for Plone 4.3.4:
+These are the version-pins for Plone 4.3.4:

 .. code:: ini